jordanbmowry/restaurant-reservation/README.md

   I want to seat (assign) their reservation to a specific table so that I know which tables are occupied and free.

+Seating "John Doe" to a table.
 ![Seat reservation](readme-screenshots/seatReservation.png)
+Dashboard displaying John Doe as seated and Bar #1 as occupied
 ![Seated reservation](readme-screenshots/seatedReservation.png)

 - ### US-05 Finish an occupied table